MatteoH2O1999/alphaPoke/README.md

 #### Option 2: Accept challenge
-If the account the bot is using is not capable of sending challenges, or for whatever reason you prefer being the one challenging, you can certainly do this with the `Send challenge` button.
+If the account the bot is using is not capable of sending challenges, or for whatever reason you prefer being the one challenging, you can certainly do this with the `Accept challenge` button.

 In our case , clicking the `Accept challenge from account1` the bot will wait for a challenge from `account1` and you just have to send it from the browser.